razanasiri/Disaster-Response-Pipelines/README.md

 Outputs results on the test set
 Exports the final model as a pickle file

-3. Flask Web App: the web app enables the user to enter a disaster message, and then view the categories of the message.
+3.Flask Web App: the web app enables the user to enter a disaster message, and then view the categories of the message.
 The web app also contains some visualizations that describe the data.

 ## Files Descriptions